 Important dates for the Lottery Outdoor Safety Fund

-The next opening date, the next opening date and the next Committee decision date are linked below:
+The next opening date, the next closing date and the next Committee decision date are linked below:

 Requests for collaborative projects, programmes or activities may be funded.
 Requests should show a clear management structure and the roles or responsibilities of each of the parties involved.

 Grants are only available to air-based rescue service providers where search and rescue missions are significant to their operations.
 Grants are also limited to projects that build their search and rescue capability.

 Ngā kaupapa kāore e tautokona ā-pūtea / What we don't fund

 In addition to what may not be funded by any Lottery Committee, Lottery Outdoor Safety does not fund: